yakimka/picodi/README.md

 ### `AutoScope` class

 Base class for defining dependency scopes that will be cleared after dependant function call.
-Picodi will call `shutdown_auto` after each function call.

 ### `ManualScope` class